EdwardZH/OpenMatch_docs/experiments/adhoc.rst

 Meta Learning to Reweight
 ~~~~~~~~~

-The code to run meta-learning is in the shell file
+The code to run meta-learning-to-reweight is in the shell file

 ::